kentcdodds/talks/README.md

 For all the talks I have on YouTube, I add the video to [this playlist](https://www.youtube.com/playlist?list=PLV5CVI1eNcJgNqzNwcs4UKrlJdhfDjshf)

+You might also be interested in my [appearances](https://github.com/kentcdodds/appearances)

 ## Conference Talks

 ### Harnessing the Power of Webpack